Azure/azure-signalr-bench/README.md

 **Now everything is ready, you could go to the printed url to create performance tests! :blush:**

 ### FAQs
-1. Failed trying to add nodePool or setup aks
+1. Failed trying to add nodePool or setup aks.
+Failed to scale up VMs after starting a test.
 > VM quota issues: You need to change the VM size according to the quota in your subscription or [request VM quota](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests)

 > Outbound IP port issue: You need to [add more ips](https://docs.microsoft.com/en-us/azure/aks/load-balancer-standard#scale-the-number-of-managed-outbound-public-ips) to your load balancer if you trying to add a large node pool